RazibrahimRI/Linkific_Tasks/Day 3/README.md

-# Day X – Flutter & Git Fundamentals
+# Day 3 – Flutter & Git Fundamentals

 ## What I did
 Set up Git version control for a Flutter project and built a 3-screen practice